supremebeing7/pipeline-api/README.md

 ## Assumptions

-- Only working with American Dollars
+- Only American Dollars
+- Deal stage name always corresponds to the same deal stage percent (e.g. a deal in stage "Proposal" is always 50% percent complete)

 ## Setup and installation